aliasgar1978/nettoolkit/docs/u_doc/facts_finder/ff_step1_cleanfact.rst

     **Rearrange**

-    * If you want to arrange colums in particular way, than read following pages on rearrange, otherwise skip it.
+    * To add and arrange additional custom colums in a particular way, read following pages on rearrange.